tomkalervo/tomkalervo/README.md

 - 👋 Hi, I’m @tomkalervo
 - 👀 I’m interested in Algorithms, Logic and Discrete Math.
-I have a broad tech stack ranging from C and Java to Python and Elixir.
+And Programming.
+And networking.
+And hardware...
 - 🌱 Bachelor of Science in Information Technology @ KTH, Royal Institute of Technology, Stockholm - Sweden.
 - 💞️ Professional Programmer.
 - 📫 How to reach me tomkarlssonn@bitwise.foo